myatthinkyu962/cyclistic-bike-share-analysis/README.md

 # How do annual members and casual riders use Cyclistic differently?

-A analysis of 5.7 million bike-share trips, June 2025 to May 2026.
+An analysis of 5.7 million bike-share trips, June 2025 to May 2026.

 **Tools:** BigQuery (SQL), Power BI
 **Data:** Divvy public trip data, Chicago, used under the Divvy Data License Agreement